jaypshah27/Physical-Design-Using-OpenLANE-SKY130/README.md

 # Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK
  ## Basic IC Design Terminologies
-  During the Physical Designing, one will come across multiple terminologies that are frequently used.
-Some of them are mentioned below:
+  Several commonly used terminologies will be encountered during the Physical Designing process.
+Some of them are as follows:
-  - Package: It is a case that surrounds the circuit material to protect it from physical damage or corrosion and allow mounting of the electrical contacts connecting it to the printed circuit board (PCB).
-The below snippet shows an IC with 48 pins and Quad Flat No-Leads(QFN) package.
+- Package: A case that protects the circuit material from physical damage or corrosion and allows the electrical contacts connecting it to the printed circuit board to be mounted (PCB).
+The image below depicts an IC with 48 pins and a Quad Flat No-Leads (QFN) package.
-  - Die: A die is a small block of semiconducting material on which a given functional circuit is fabricated.
+- Die: A die is a small block of semiconducting material used to fabricate a specific functional circuit.
-  - Core: It is the actual area of the IC where the logic resides.
+- Core: The actual area of the IC where the logic is located.
-  - Pads: These are the interfaces between the internal signals of a chip and the external pins
+- Pads: These are the interfaces between a chip's internal signals and its external pins.

   <img src="images/d1_ic_terms.JPG">

  ## Introduction To RISC-V
-   RISC-V is a new ISA that's available under open, free and non-restrictive licences.
-RISC-V ISA delivers a new level of free, extensible software and hardware freedom on architecture.
+   RISC-V is a new ISA with open, free, and non-restrictive licencing.
+The RISC-V ISA introduces a new level of architectural freedom in terms of free, extensible software and hardware.
-   - It is far simpler and smaller than other commercial ISAs available.
+- It is much simpler and smaller than other commercial ISAs on the market.
-   - It avoids micro-architecture or technology dependent features.
+- It avoids microarchitecture and features that are dependent on technology.
-   - It has small standard base ISA and multiple standard extensions.
+- It has a small standard base ISA as well as numerous standard extensions.
-   - It supports variable-length instruction encoding.
+- It can encode variable-length instructions.
-   A brief design for RISC-V core can be refered [here](https://github.com/ShonTaware/RISC-V_Core_4_Stage)

  ## SoC Design and OpenLANE
  ### Open-Source PDK Directory Structure
-   All the Process Design Kit(PDK) are listed under the `pdks/` directory.
-Along with the `Sky130A` we are using some other open-source PDKs and other related files are also available in the directory.
-The location of the PDK directory is given of `$PDK_ROOT` variable.
+   The 'pdks/' directory contains all of the Process Design Kits (PDK).
+Along with the 'Sky130A,' we use a few other open-source PDKs, and other related files are included in the directory.
+The variable '$PDK ROOT' specifies the location of the PDK directory.

    <img src="images/d1_pdk_directory_structure.JPG">